 “When will Disneyland and California Adventure reopen in 2021?” and “how much longer will the parks stay closed?” are common questions.
-This covers what Governor Newsom’s four-tier opening plan means for Disneyland Resort, why an end to the closure might happen this month, plus crowds & discount predictions.
-(Updated October 11, 2020.)
+This covers what Governor Newsom’s four-tier opening plan means for Disneyland Resort, why an end to the closure won’t happen until 2021, and more.
+(Updated November 16, 2020.)

 We’ll start by underscoring the reality that we don’t have a crystal ball, and no one knows for sure when Disneyland will reopen.
 This is a fluid situation, which should be apparent by the fact that Disneyland was originally scheduled to open this July and now may not reopen until Summer 2021.
-New information and data emerges on a daily basis, and public sentiment remains fluid.
-All of this impacts the decisions that will be made by California and Disney leadership.
+New information and data emerges on a daily basis, and plans change and evolve.